ucll-programming/course-material/docs/installation/progtool.md

 $ pipx install git+https://github.com/ucll-programming/progtool
 ```

-Close the terminal and open a *new* one in the same directory in which you have downloaded the exercises.
+Close the terminal and open a *new* terminal in the same directory in which you have downloaded the exercises.
 Enter

 ```bash